 The Port of Luderitz, named after a German merchant Adolf Luderitz, is Namibia's second port and was 'discovered' by Europeans in 1487 when the Portuguese explorer Bartolomeu Dias arrived on his epic voyage of discovery.

 The port was established by German settlers in the 1800s and has had a topsy turvy existence - becoming all but abandoned as a commercial port by the early 1990s and it is only since the new Namport administration took over in 1995 that Luderitz has begun to resurrect itself as the gateway to the south of Namibia.
 The town bearing the same name also used the opportunity to reinvent itself as a tourist attraction, making good use of the unique German architecture and other colonial attractions.
-Whilst tourists visiting other parts of Namibia might come to play poker at the country's casinos, or witness the extraordinary wildlife as part of a safari tour, those staying in Luderitz often have a rather different agenda.
+Whilst tourists visiting other parts of Namibia might come to witness the extraordinary wildlife as part of a safari tour, those staying in Luderitz often have a rather different agenda.
 Many of those who make a trip to this area come to experience the tranquility of this quiet harbour town.

 Since 1995 investment has improved harbour facilities and Luderitz now handles modern coastal traffic as well as the needs of the offshore sector, including the diamond mining and fishing industries.